smartCode2018/Advanced-Nodejs-Auth-System-With-Email-Verification/README.md

 # Advanced-Nodejs-Auth-System-With-Email-Verification
-This is an advsnce Node.js Auth Application
+This is an advance Node.js Auth Application
 Complete Register, Login and Passowrd Rest functionalities.
 Covers Email sainding with nodemailer.